sicmosh/cm13.0_device_tree_xiaomi_hennessy/README.md

 ### Credits:
-  - nofearnohappy & LazyC0DEr for RN2 device tree & 3.10.72 kernel development
+  - nofearnohappy & LazyC0DEr for RN2 device tree & 3.10.72 kernel
-  - lbule for RN2 dev
-  - Smosia for the kernel
+  - Smosia for the 3.10.72 kernel
   - The CyanogenMod Team

 ### CM13.0 vendor for Xiaomi Redmi Note 3 (HENNESSY):